cfwheels/cfwheels/guides/working-with-cfwheels/testing-your-application.md

 **Note:** `processRequest()` is only for use within the test framework.

-Below are some examples are how a controller can be tested:
+Below are some examples of how a controller can be tested:

 ```java
 // asserts that a failed user update returns a 302 http response, an error exists in the flash and will be redirected to the error page